-With the recent explosion in scientific knowledge in the area of substance abuse, growing sophistication in our understanding of the factors that contribute to substance use disorders has led to therapeutic strategies tailored to specific subgroups of substance abusers.
-Novel pharmacological strategies have been developed and are being implemented to target individuals for whom affective, attentional or anxiety symptoms pose a particular vulnerability to the development of substance abuse or dependence.
+With the recent explosion in scientific knowledge in the area of substance abuse, growing sophistication in our understanding of the factors that contribute to substance use disorders has led to therapeutic strategies tailored to specific subgroups of those who misuse substances.
+Novel pharmacological strategies have been developed and are being implemented to target individuals for whom affective, attentional or anxiety symptoms pose a particular vulnerability to the development of substance use disorder or dependence.

-There are ample job opportunities in Addiction Psychiatry.
-There is a shortage of specialists in this field in many clinical settings, and psychiatrists trained in the treatment of substance abuse will have a range of attractive choices for a practice setting.
+Addiction Psychiatry has ample job opportunities.
+This field has a shortage of specialists in many clinical settings, and psychiatrists trained in the treatment of substance misuse will have a range of attractive choices for a practice setting.

 Addiction Psychiatry provides career opportunities in all fields.
 Particularly promising are child psychiatry, consultation/liaison psychiatry and forensic psychiatry.

-For psychiatrists interested in research, the substance abuse field offers a wealth of unexplored areas.
-Early-career psychiatrists entering the field of substance abuse will have a wealth of opportunities for pursuing research funding.
+For psychiatrists interested in research, the addiction field offers a wealth of unexplored areas.
+Early-career psychiatrists entering the field of substance use disorders will have a wealth of opportunities for pursuing research funding.
 Clinical research in the field of Addiction Psychiatry has increased federal funding in the past several years.
 This trend shows every promise of continuing, therefore research psychiatrists working in the field of Addiction Psychiatry are in a position to reap the benefits of this enhanced support.

 Overwhelming data show that treatment for addiction promotes less substance use, better psychological and physical health, and improved social functioning.
 Cost-offset analyses show clear (long-term) economic benefits to providing addiction treatment.